 Provide references if asked to do so.

-Provide, if asked to do so, the appropriate protection policy and CRB checks for all project workers, paid or voluntary, for all project applications that work with children, young people or vulnerable adults.
+Provide, if asked to do so, the appropriate protection policy and DBS checks for all project workers, paid or voluntary, for all project applications that work with children, young people or vulnerable adults.

 Be appropriately and adequately insured for the project you propose to do and be able to provide the correct evidence if asked to do so.

 We might also ask you to provide additional evidence appropriate to your project, for example copyright agreements if you are using existing materials such as photographs and moving images, music or text.